 - 4. Alternate Members.
 An alternate member may participate and vote at the meeting only when there is an absence at the meeting of one of the regular members in the class from which the alternate was appointed. - 5.
 Appointment Terms Vacancies.
 Upon passage of this ordinance, six members and three alternates as provided above shall be appointed.
+In these appointments, due regard shall be given to proper representation of such fields as history, architecture, urban planning, archaeology, paleontology, and law.
 Commission membership shall be appointed by the Mayor with the approval of the Common Council.
 Each member shall be appointed for a term of three years; provided that, the Mayor may recommend appointments for shorter terms for the purpose of establishing a rotational pattern whereby the terms of one or more members expire on October 1 of each year.
 Members shall serve until expiration of their terms or until the members shall have resigned or been removed for cause; any member whose term has expired shall continue to serve until the appointment and qualification of a successor.
 In case of any vacancy in membership of the Commission due to death, resignation, or otherwise, a successor shall be appointed to fill the unexpired portion of the term.
 The Common Council may, after a public hearing, remove any member of the Commission for cause, which cause shall be stated in writing and made a part of the record of the hearing. - 6.
 Officers Rules of Procedure Annual Report.
 The Commission shall elect from its membership the officers it may deem necessary.
 The Commission may adopt its own bylaws and rules of procedures, consistent with this Code and the laws of the State of South Dakota.
 The Commission shall make an annual report to the Common Council on or before July 1 of each year, and at such other times as the Council may direct. - 7.
 Voting.
 A quorum of the Commission consists of four or more members.
 A motion shall pass upon majority vote of the Commission members in attendance at the meeting.
 In the event of tie vote, the motion fails.